Goldstein, et al. v. Houlihan/Lawrence Inc.

 Expand/Collapse All

 • The Notice has been posted because members of the Settlement Class have a right to know about the proposed Settlement of the class action lawsuit in which they are Class Members, and about all of their options before the Court decides whether to approve the Settlement.
-As set forth below, you have the right to submit to the Court, in writing, any objection you may have to the Settlement.
-Following the close of the objection period, the Court will hold a public hearing to consider whether the Settlement is fair, reasonable, and adequate.
-If the Court determines that it is, you and all other Class Members will be bound by the terms of the Settlement.
+As set forth below, you had the right to submit to the Court, in writing, any objection you had to the Settlement.
+Following the close of the objection period, the Court held a public hearing to consider whether the Settlement is fair, reasonable, and adequate.
+If the Court determined that it was, you and all other Class Members will be bound by the terms of the Settlement.

 The Court in charge of the Settlement is Justice Linda S. Jamieson of the Supreme Court of the State of New York, Westchester County.
 The case before this Court is known as Goldstein et al. v.
 Houlihan/Lawrence Inc., Index No. 60767/2018 (“Goldstein”).
 The people who filed this lawsuit are called the Plaintiffs.
 The company being sued is called the Defendant.
 Houlihan Lawrence is the Defendant in the Goldstein action.